Club: SC Bastia | Opening: 1932 | Capacity: 16,480 seats

 The stadium lies right next to the city’s main access road (N193) that runs into the city from the south (and Ajaccio).

-If using public transport, the stadium can be reached with the commuter train that connects Bastia with Casamozza.
+If arriving by public transport, catch the commuter train that connects Bastia with Casamozza.
 Service is limited though and trains do not run after 7:00 pm.

 An alternative is bus 5, which runs from Bastia’s city centre.
 Take the bus in the direction of Furiani and get off at stop Rustincu.
 It is a 10-minute walk from there toward the coast.
 Service is also limited and there are no buses on Sundays or after 7:00 pm.